 Maximum payouts: Life would be simpler if insurance companies covered all of the true medical costs we incur, but even your dog or cat is restricted to receiving a certain amount of money from the insurance company.
 You’ll potentially be held to a maximum payout per incident, per year, per body system, and per the lifetime of your pet.

 Premiums: In addition to deductibles and copays, you also have to worry about the monthly or annual premium for your pet’s insurance policy.
-Premiums are determined by many factors including your pet’s age, health, and breed.
+Your pet’s age, health, and breed help determine the premium.

 Waiting periods: Your pet’s coverage doesn’t start from the moment you sign the insurance papers.
 Each company sets its own waiting period; some only enroll once a year, others require a 30-day waiting period.
 Keep this in mind when you go to seek help for your pet’s illness or injury.